 When to Choose Managed WordPress Hosting

-Managed WP hosting is almost always the best solution for WordPress sites.
+Managed WordPress hosting is almost always the best solution for WordPress sites.
 Here are a few things to consider when deciding whether or not to use it.

 First of all, is it an important site?
-If it isn’t, there may be no reason to spend all that money on hosting.
-If it’s a just personal blog say, then there isn’t much difference between loading in 2.8 seconds on a VPS or 1.9 on managed WP hosting.
+If it isn’t, there may be no reason to spend all of that money on hosting.
+If it’s just a personal blog, say, then there isn’t much difference between loading in 2.8 seconds on a VPS or 1.9 on managed WP hosting.